mozilla/data-docs/cookbooks/new_ping.md

 will be removed.
 Validate your JSON Schema using a [validation tool](https://jsonschemalint.com/#/version/draft-04/markup/json).

-We already have automatic deduping based on docId, which catches about 90% of duplicates and removes them from the dataset.
+We already have automatic deduplicating based on `docId`, which catches about 90% of duplicates and removes them from the dataset.

 Start a Data Review
 -------------------